3rd place - UXL Blueprint Design Challenge

 01. Sustainability needs motivation

 Many users already care about the environment, but awareness alone does not change behaviour.
-Pairing it with clear incentives and real-time reassurance is what turns intention into action.
+Clear incentives and real-time reassurance is what drives intention into action.

 02. Accessibility must be integrated from the start

-Designing for seniors and users with mobility needs reinforced the idea that accessibility cannot be an afterthought.
+Designing for seniors and users with mobility needs helped reinforce the idea that accessibility cannot be ignored.
 When accessibility options are built in from the start, the experience improves for everyone; not just those with specific needs.

-03. Small UX decisions shape our everyday habits
+03. Small UX decisions help shape our everyday habits

-TransitBloom showed me how details such as colour choices, icon clarity, and reward feedback can influence trust and engagement.
+TransitBloom showed me how details such as colour choices and reward feedback can influence trust.
 Thoughtful UX decisions can make sustainable commuting feel easier, more rewarding, and part of a daily routine.